-- Address and daytime phone number of the parent/parental responsibility holder and any known previous addresses - Address and phone numbers of any other family members linked to the child in this arrangement and particularly if under 16 - Any details of anyone else involved in making this arrangement - Any known addresses of the child previous to this current arrangement - Any other helpful information eg- a chronology to assist an understanding of why this child/young person is not living with the parental responsibility holder. - Details of any concerns if relevant to making this referral
+- Address and daytime phone number of the parent or other parental responsibility holder and any known previous addresses - Address and phone numbers of any other family members linked to the child in this arrangement and particularly if under 16 - Any details of anyone else involved in making this arrangement - Any known addresses of the child previous to this current arrangement Any other helpful information e.g. a chronology to assist an understanding of why this child/young person is not living with the parental responsibility holder. - Details of any concerns if relevant to making this referral

-We understand that the Private Foster carer becomes responsible for providing the day to day care of the child in a way which will promote and safeguard his/her welfare.
-Overarching responsibility for safeguarding and promoting the welfare of the Privately Fostered child remains with the parent or other person with parental responsibility.
+We understand that the private foster carer becomes responsible for providing the day to day care of the child in a way which will promote and safeguard his welfare.
+Overarching responsibility for safeguarding and promoting the welfare of the privately fostered child remains with the parent or other person with parental responsibility.

-Local Authorities do not formally approve or register Private Foster Carers.
-However, it is the duty of Local Authorities to satisfy themselves that the welfare of children who are, or will be, Privately Fostered within their area is being, or will be, satisfactorily safeguarded and promoted.
-It is the Local Authority in whose area the Privately Fostered child resides which has legal duties in respect of that child.
+Local authorities do not formally register private foster carers, but they do have a statutory responsibility to assess whether the arrangement is suitable for the child.
+It is the duty of local authorities to satisfy themselves that the welfare of children who are, or will be, privately fostered within their area is being, or will be, satisfactorily safeguarded and promoted.
+It is the Local Authority in whose area the privately fostered child resides which has legal duties in respect of that child.